 Auckland-born Aaron Jeffery moved to Australia at 17, and studied acting at NIDA.
 After time on Water Rats, he won fame and two Logies on McLeods' Daughters.
-Jeffery played larrakin horseman Alex Ryan on 200 episodes, and found time to join Outrageous Fortune as Wolf's dodgy half-brother.
+Inbetween playing larrakin horseman Alex Ryan on 200 episodes, he found time to join Outrageous Fortune as Wolf's dodgy half-brother.
 In 2012 he won an AACTA Award after adding 15 kilograms and fake tattoos for Underbelly: Badness.
 He also appears in Prisoner update Wentworth.

 After her husband is jailed, matriarch Cheryl West (Robyn Malcolm) decides the time has come to set her family on the straight and narrow.
 But can the Wests change old habits?
 So begins the six-series long saga of the Westie dynasty.
 Hugely popular at home (beloved by public, critics and awards-nights alike), and imitated overseas, Outrageous Fortune has been a flag-bearer for TV3 and contemporary NZ telly drama; the series proved — in all its grow-your-own glory — that genre TV in NZ could be so much more than overseas stories pasted to a local setting.